Martha-Irhirhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-hello_world is a file that prints “Hello, World”, followed by a new line to the standard output.

 1-confuse_dsmiley is a file that displays a confused smiley "(Ôo)'.

+2-hellofile is a file that displays  the content of the /etc/passwd file.